 With regards to undertaking the right moves to impact positive cultural change over the past 10 years, Mr Gupta admitted that he could not have foreseen the success back then.

-But he knew then that the bank needed to fix its customer experience as getting the customer equation right would at the same time change mindset.
+But he knew then that the bank needed to fix its customer experience as getting the customer equation right would simultaneously change the mindset.

-For example, when employees take risks to try out new ways of getting things done better but end up making mistakes, they should not be rebuked or punished.
+For example, when employees take risks to try new ways of getting things done but end up making mistakes, they should not be rebuked or punished.

-Although there will always be concerns with employees who are unwilling or unable to change, Mr Gupta did not believe that an older person cannot adapt to changes.
+Although there will always be concerns with employees who are unwilling or unable to change, Mr Gupta did not believe that older people cannot adapt to changes.

-Referring to how smartphones have changed people’s personal lives, he said that if people are willing to make changes in their personal lives, they are capable of making changes in their professional lives, too.
+Referring to how smartphones have changed people’s personal lives, he said that if people are willing to make changes in their personal lives, they are also capable of making changes in their professional lives.

-The only reason employees are not able to make changes in their professional lives is due to lack support from the company.
+The only reason employees cannot make changes in their professional lives is because they lack support from their respective organisations.

-They either get no help or they are conscious of the repercussions of taking risks and making mistakes.
-To address this, DBS consciously creates conditions for learning, such as setting up hackathons, so that employees can learn from youths in start-up projects.
+They either get no help or are conscious of the repercussions of taking risks and making mistakes.
+To address this, DBS consciously creates conditions for learning, such as setting up hackathons so that employees can learn from youths in start-up projects.